 Initially, Dr. Richie will review your documentation, typically including the pediatric or adult initial visit packet, any relevant supporting documents you may have (e.g., previous evaluations, speech or OT notes, MD's orders), and records received from the referring specialist (not required).
 You must make copies of records for Dr. Richie prior to your visit.

-First, Dr. Richie will perform an initial assessment to learn more about the presenting problem and the impact on daily functioning.
-In general, this initial consultation and neurobehavioral review will take one hour.
-The next session will be the formal neuropsychological evaluation developed and performed by Dr. Richie.
-The time required for neuropsychological evaluation usually ranges from 2 hours to 4 hours of direct face-to-face contact depending on the referral question and the patient's functional status.
+During the initial portion of the appointment, Dr. Richie will perform an initial interview/ assessment with the patient and/or family to learn more about the presenting problem(s) and the impact on daily functioning.
+This allows for a more tailored assessment, specific to the patient's needs and areas of concern.
+Then, the neuropsychological evaluation will be performed by Dr. Richie.
+The time required for interview and formal evaluation (same day) usually ranges from 3 hours to 4 hours, depending on the referral question(s) and the patient's functional status.
 Some evaluations require less time, while others require more time.

-Click here for the initial intake/insurance form.
-ALL patients complete this.
 Click here for the initial visit packet for children and ad0lescents.
 Click here for the initial visit packet for adult/geriatric patients.